Robert Hyde will present Street Paralysis at the Spéos Gallery, 7 rue Jules Vallès, 75011 Paris, from March 8th to April 8th, 2022.

 Robert Hyde (American, born 1981) grew up near Boston and lived in Maine before moving to Paris in 2017.
 He earned a Titre RNCP in documentary photography from Spéos and Magnum Photos in 2018 and began working for Magnum while also producing personal projects.

 Informed by documentary practice, his work is nonetheless deeply introspective and emotionally biased.
 It gravitates towards subjects that touch him personally, including underground culture and sexual repression: Deviations is a self-exploration at queer parties in Paris; Cruising, an ongoing work, investigates public spaces where men seek clandestine sexual encounters with other men.

 Robert’s work is featured in publications including Fresh Eyes by GUP Magazine, L’Œil de la Photographie and Fisheye Magazine.

-Robert is a Spéos 2018 graduate from Creative Documentary and Photojournalism by Magnum Photos & Spéos.
+Robert is a Spéos 2018 graduate from Creative Documentary Course by Magnum Photos & Spéos.